chenz0902/infomation/index.md

 Zhang and Meijer.
 (2018) Modelling and simulation of the Stockholms emergency care.
 Submitted to the 2018 Annual Conference of Council of Engineering Systems Universities (CESUN).
 Under review.<br/>

 Zhang and Meijer.
-(2018) Simulation Game for Patient Transportation.
+(2018) Simulation game for patient transportation.
 Submitted to the 2018 International Simulation and Gaming Society (ISAGA) conference.
 Under reveiw <br/>